amineichou/realtime-chat-app/README.md

 - Node.js
 - Firebase CLI
-- A Firebase project setup with Authentication and Firestore
+- A Firebase project setup with Authentication and Firestore and Storage

 ### Installation